seyedahmaddv/react-/readme.txt

 probably you use index.js instead of main.jsx, these are same. i import App component in main.jsx.

+if you have problem to see content of app, do not forgot install npm by below code and run it: npm install npm run dev

 if you use this code, tap on stars, Thanks!